-The third row in Figure 11.12 shows the 21-cm signal after heating has saturated $(T_S \gg T\gamma)$ throughout the IGM.
+The third row in Figure 12.14 shows the 21-cm signal after heating has saturated ( $T_S \gg T{\gamma}$ ) throughout the IGM.
 At this point, spin temperature fluctuations no longer contribute to $T_b$ , and only the density field affects the overall signal.
-The fluctuations are thus relatively modest (as in the late stages of the model of Figure 11.13).
+The fluctuations are thus relatively modest (as in the late stages of the model of Figure 12.15).
 However, this period could be very important for cosmological measurements, because the astrophysical uncertainties in the ionized fraction and $T_S$ are less significant (see below).

-Finally, the fluctuations increase again once reionization begins in earnest, as shown in the bottom row of Figure 11.12: here the fluctuations in the map are dominated by the contrast between the ionized bubbles and fully neutral gas in between them.
-As we saw in $\S 8.4$ , the pattern of these bubbles contains information xiThis example is taken from a different analytic model, so the times at which the critical points differ relative to the semi-numeric calculation.
-However, the qualitative evolution is identical.
+Finally, the fluctuations increase again once reionization begins in earnest, as shown in the bottom row of Figure 12.14: here the fluctuations in the map are dominated by the contrast between the ionized bubbles and fully neutral gas in between them.
+As we saw in $\S9.4$ , the pattern of these bubbles contains information about the ionizing sources creating them.